duivesteyn/thepricedisplay-hardwaredesign/README.md

 | JST Connector which goes onto custom PCB (S8B-PH-SM4-TB)                    | $0.1      |
 | Case!!!                                                                     | $15       |
 | TOTAL                                                                       | $75       |

+## Assembly Instructions
+* Solder JST Connector and an 38pin ESP32 (FEIYANG) board together.
+See below Pins Connection for soldering guide.
+* Test each connection between the JST and the ESP32 Pin!
+* Prepare Case with Surface Finish and Paint!
+    - Sand with 400grit wet/dry sandpaper, in water.
+    - ???
+    - ??
+    - Paint and let dry.
+    - Install screen into case.
+    - Install PCB Assembly into case.
+Scres are XYY and ABZ
+    - O Ring on screws.
+    - Program PCB with latest arduino code.
+Custom ID for each item!
+    - Load and stop on boot screen
+    - Put in bag with USB cable.
+    - Put sticker with logo on bag!

 ## v2021 Part Orders